shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h3000/README.md

     ```

 3. ##### Tagged item is staged for trashing (departure from DryGoods and arrival in Receiving-Exiting)
     Now move the tag back to the Receiving-Exiting sensor.
-Again, since the two sensors are in
+Again, since the two sensors are in the same
-    different facilities, there will be a departure-arrival pair of events generated.
+    facility, there will be another "moved" event, this time ending up at Receiving-Exiting.
 Again, this can
     take a few moments to occur.
 From the [inventory](http://localhost:8080/web-admin/inventory-main.html)
     page, confirm that the location changes back to Receiving-Exiting and the tag's state changes to EXITING.
     Verify the receipt of the MQTT event message.